fanoframework/fanoframework.github.io/deployment/load-balancer-setup/index.md

 ## Access application from browser

 Open `http://myapp.fano` you should see main controller is invoked.
 There is no visual indication compare to application running without load balancer.
 Indication that your application is running with `mod_proxy_balancer` is availability of new environment variables, for examples `BALANCER_NAME`, `BALANCER_WORKER_NAME` and `BALANCER_WORKER_ROUTE`.
-Try to access route that not exist, so that environment variables are printed on the browser.
+Try to access route that does not exist, so that environment variables are printed on the browser.

 ## Change number of balancer member